Trump heads to convention as authorities investigate motive, security in assassination attempt

 As he saw Trump raise his fist, McCormick said, he looked over his shoulder and noticed someone had been hit in the bleachers behind the stage.

-Eventually, first responders were able to carry the wounded person out for medical care, McCormick said.
+Eventually, first responders were able to carry the wounded person out, McCormick said.

 Reporters heard five or six shots, and many ducked for cover, hiding under tables.
 After the first two or three bangs, people in the crowd looked startled but not panicked.
 An AP reporter described the noise as sounding like firecrackers at first, or perhaps a car backfiring.